fluffy/blinky/design.md

 * capture SyncIn

 ### DAC Timer - Timer 6

 * note this does not reset on main
 * 1 Mhz count rate
 * 8 KHz period ( 1000 count )
 * trigger out to DAC2

 ### TImer 8 - used to time LCT

 * has SYCN_IN2 on CH1
 * reset on main
 * 10 KHz rate

 1.5 seconds , count up on main at 10 KHz

-# DAC
+## DAC

 CH1 is voltage toVCO - PA4
 CH2 is audio out - PA5

-* DAC2 is DMA stream 6 mem to pehriphrial on DMA controller #1
+* DAC2 is DMA stream 6 memory to peripheral on DMA controller #1
 * Normal not circular

 ## ADC